nomadicafrican/nomadicafrican/README.md

 ## Projects

 [<h2>CryptoHub</h2>](https://github.com/nomadicafrican/final_project)
-An App where users can post blogs, read articles, and research crypto by looking at the market.
+CryptoHub is an all-encompassing application meticulously tailored to meet the diverse needs of cryptocurrency enthusiasts and investors.
+This versatile platform empowers users with an extensive suite of features, providing a holistic and unified destination for all their crypto-related endeavors.

 <b>Technology used:</b> React, JQuery, Material UI, Redux, Axios, Express, Multer, MongoDb, React-dom

 [<h2>TimeSync</h2>](https://github.com/nomadicafrican/scheduler)

-Interview Scheduler is a single-page application that allows a student to choose a day, a time, and an interviewer to book an appointment with a mentor.
-Appointments can be easily edited, updated, or canceled through the app by clicking the icons in the bottom left-hand corner of a booked interview timeslot.
+TimeSync, a sleek single-page application, empowers students to effortlessly book mentorship appointments.
+With just a few clicks, users can select their preferred day, time, and mentor, simplifying the entire booking process.
+What sets it apart is the ease with which appointments can be managed – a quick tap on the icons in the bottom left-hand corner of a booked interview timeslot allows for hassle-free editing, updates, or cancellations.

 <b>Technology used:</b> JS, React, HTML, SCSS, Axios, Storybook, Jest